Stuffed Mini Peppers

 Wash a pound of mini sweet peppers, and slice them all in half through the middle:

 When I make these for a party, I keep the tops on because I think it looks pretty, but you can cut those off if you prefer.
+I don’t bother removing the ribs from these, and most of them don’t really have seeds either, so not much prep is needed beyond halving.

 Place the cut peppers in a bowl and toss to coat with olive oil and salt: